abdullahgulraiz/Video-Player-for-OpenCV-Processing/README.md

 # Video Player for OpenCV Processing
-The Qt-based project allows a user to view results of his/her OpenCV processing in parallel with the Original Sample.
-The user can apply different effects to the running video and see results simultaneously.
-The project can serve as a base for many OpenCV Projects.
+The Qt-based project allows a user to view results of OpenCV processing in parallel with the original video sample.
+The user can program different OpenCV processing (e.g. filters) to be applied to a running video, results of which can then be observed simultaneously with the original video.
+The aim of project is to serve as a base for other OpenCV Projects.

 The initial configuration allows for Segmenting a video in parallel with the original sample.

 ### Requirements